Platon Levshin

 In 1768 Platon became a member of the Holy Synod, and in 1770 was made bishop of Tver, though he still remained at St. Petersburg, finally being the religious instructor of the new grand duchess.
 In 1775 he was enthroned archbishop of Moscow, and throughout the reigns of Catherine II, Paul, and Alexander I diligently promoted the religious, moral, intellectual, and material welfare of his archdiocese, maintaining meanwhile an unceasing literary activity.

 In 1775 he issued a catechism for the use of the clergy, and in 1776 a short catechism for children, as well as one in the form of a dialogue, while his brief history of the Russian Church (1777) is the first systematic treatise of its kind in the Russian language.
-In 1787 Platon reluctantly consented to become metropolitan of Moscow.
+In 1787 Platon reluctantly consented to become the metropolitan of Moscow.
 He visited the city but seldom, however, passing the winter in the Troitsky monastery and the summer in the Pererva Monastery close to Moscow.
 Here he supervised personally the studies of the seminarians, who included three destined to succeed him as archbishop of Moscow.

 Compared to his predecessors, Platon was rather lenient towards the Old Believers and allowed them to establish their first chapels in Moscow, notably the Preobrazhenskoe cemetery.
 He also formalized the arrangement, known as Edinoverie, earlier introduced by Archbishop Nikephoros of Slaviansk, that allowed Old Believer communities to join the established church, while maintaining their traditional form of worship.

 It was Platon who crowned both Paul (1797) and Alexander I (1801); but despite his close and cordial relations with the court he preserved to the last his firmness and his independence.
 Shortly before his death he aided in preparing the way for the foundation of the Russian Bible Society which was established in the year in which he died.
 Shortly before his death, Platon was evacuated from Moscow, which was about to be surrendered to Napoleon.

-The collected works of Platon were published at Moscow in twenty volumes in 1779–1807, the greater portion of these writings being sermons, of which there are about 500.
+The collected works of Platon were published in Moscow in twenty volumes in 1779–1807, the greater portion of these writings being sermons, of which there are about 500.
 An abridged English translation of Platon's catechism was prepared from a Greek version of the Russian original (London, 1867), and his sermon preached at the request of the empress to celebrate the victory of Chesma also appeared in English (London, 1770).